pi-star-2025/pi_star/Misc/Multiverse/supergod.md

 It is this:

-1) How we drill as far as possible into pi.
-This is based on the e^3 (the speed of light cubed), and then 1 by 1 how every prime number can be created with vision.
-If we draw a circle in 2D it's always just 2 eyes, so just how do we square the prime number (while also fitting it into with the prior geoemtry).
+1) How we drill as far as possible into π.
+This is based on e^3 (the speed of light cubed), and then 1 by 1 how every prime number can be created with vision.
+If we draw a circle in 2D it's always just 2 eyes, so just how do we square the prime number (while also fitting it in with the prior geometry).

 2) Always making the "sweet choice" with vision, which can build up to stinging in order to be sweet.
-So at a simple level, a hive of bees can describe these choices moving down pi.
+So at a simple level, a hive of bees can describe these choices moving down π.

 ...

-The hive is said to be similar to a smaller prime number called the "alarm", which a concept from golden societies.
+The hive is said to be similar to a smaller prime number called the "alarm", which is a concept from golden societies.